yieldprotocol/fyDai/README.md

 YieldToken is an implementation of zero-coupon Dai bonds.
 It is inspired by the paper ["The Yield Protocol: On-Chain Lending With
 Interest Rate Discovery"](https://yield.is/Yield.pdf) by Dan Robinson and Allan Niemerg.

+These smart contracts have been deployed to [Kovan and the Mainnet](http://docs.yield.is), and a web frontend is deployed at [http://app.yield.is](http://app.yield.is)

-The Yield specification can be found [here](https://docs.google.com/document/d/1TSc63v0E9X_aqmAL5VeIM1GDpALsf6yHiq0wGpfnsns/edit?usp=sharing).
+Detailed documentation can be found in the [Yield docs](http://docs.yield.is).

 ## Warning
-Legalese here.
-Also don't buy any fyDai governance token or interact with any contracts not listed on our deployments page.
+This code is provided as-is, with no guarantees of any kind.
+Also don't buy any fyDai governance token or interact with any contracts not listed on our [deployments](http://docs.yield.is) page.

 ## Install